codesharedot/dex-price/README.md

-# quantum-resistant-ledger price
+# newyork-exchange price

-Gets the quantum-resistant-ledger price with Python (from JSON).
+Gets the newyork-exchange price with Python (from JSON).

 https://pythonbasics.org